rekab/gdoormon/README.md

 ## TODO

   - test what happens if arduino is down
+    # XXX: snoozing on "alerting" takes you back to "door_open"
+  - goes from 'door_closing' to 'door_open': resets the timer
   - [x] reformat this file using github markdown
   - [ ] use unnamed virtualenv
   - [ ] get more things via xmpp: